Stroock & Stroock & Lavan LLP

 Stroock & Stroock & Lavan, LLP

 Dale J. Degenshein is special counsel at Stroock & Stroock & Lavan LLP.
-She has over 20 years of experience in cooperative and condominium matters.
-She has represented and advised more than 100 cooperatives, condominiums and homeowners' associations on a range of issues.
-Ms. Degenshein has particular expertise in breach of fiduciary duty, review and interpretation of governing documents, housing discrimination, reasonable accommodations for disabilities, claims against boards and individual board members and transactions.
-Prior to joining Stroock in 2007, Ms. Degenshein was a founding partner of the law firm Cantor, Epstein & Degenshein LLP, where she had represented cooperatives and condominiums since 1995.
+She has over 25 years of experience in cooperative and condominium matters.
+She has represented and advised cooperatives, condominiums, homeowners' associations, and developers on a range of issues.
+Ms. Degenshein counsels in the areas of breach of fiduciary duty; preparation, review and interpretation of governing documents; housing discrimination, reasonable accommodations for disabilities; claims involving apartment owners, developers, boards and individual board members; and transactions.